iloveicedgreentea/jvc_homeassistant/readme.md

 It will run each button/command in the order it received. so commands won't disappear from the queue due to JVCs PJ server requiring the handshake.
 It uses a single persistent connection so any delay you see is because of their menu processing.
 In my experience it is noticably faster than IR control, ex.
 I can run about 10 commands per second.

+NOTE: JVC projectors currently only support a single network connection at a time.
+If you're running other control systems or attempt to run the JVC AutoCal software, keep in mind you can only have one control system connected at a time.

 ## Installation

 This is currently only a custom component.
 Unlikely to make it into HA core because their process is just too burdensome and I strongly disagree with their deployment model for integrations.